OWASP/CheatSheetSeries/cheatsheets/Secure_Product_Design_Cheat_Sheet.md

 1. Bearing in mind the principle of Least Privilege: Limit the access and permissions of system components and users to the minimum required to perform their tasks.
 2. Remembering Defense-in-Depth: Implement multiple layers of security controls to protect against a wide range of threats.
 3. Ensuring Secure by Default: Configure systems and software to be secure by default, with minimal manual setup or configuration required.
+**CISA Secure by Design:** Follow CISA guidelines for secure defaults across all components.
 4. Secure Data: Protect sensitive data, such as personal information and financial data, by encrypting it in transit and at rest.
 Protecting that data also means ensuring it's correctly backed up and that the data retention is set correctly for the desired Product Security Level.
 5. Plan to have the configuration Fail Securely: Design systems to fail in a secure state, rather than exposing vulnerabilities when they malfunction.
 6. Always use Secure Communications: Use secure protocols for communication, such as HTTPS, to protect against eavesdropping and tampering.